-Atkinson Resort & Country Club boasts an 18-hole Phil Wogan course that first opened for daily fee play in 1996.
-Highlight holes include the par five 2nd and par three 11th on a course measuring 6.580 yards from the tips.
+Atkinson Resort & Country Club boasts an 18-hole Phil Wogan-designed course that first opened for daily fee play in 1996.
+Holes are laid out in two distinct clockwise circuits, each of which returns to the clubhouse.

 Interesting layout that leverages mother nature's topography.
 Be careful on the doglegs as it is easy to get blocked out.
 The staff, while professional, are not real flexible.
 I would categorize this as production golf.
 Good economic value and worth playing

 Located just across the border from Massachusetts means a steady stream of people coming to this comprehensive resort.
 All of the needed amenities are present and the golf side is a fine complement to what's provided.
 The golf design is generally good -- there isn't much on the compelling side necessitating a special visit to see it firsthand.
 The course is blessed with quality terrain and the design works well in using it to its best advantage.
 Stand alone resort courses must have the elasticity to deal with the fullest range of players.
 Atkinson does that quite well.
 The turf quality is also clearly well prepared but the core of the design is simply about having golf as another amenity rather than one that truly stands above and beyond everything else.
 Atkinson does not reach or exceed that threshold.